Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Introduction

 To validate DVP, we apply it to two representative PLMs, which are the encoder-based BERT \cite{devlin2018bert} and the encoder-decoder based T5 \cite{raffel2020exploring}.
 Extensive experiments are performed on a set of VL reasoning benchmarks including VQA2.0 \cite{goyal2017making}, GQA \cite{hudson2019gqa} and SNLI-VE \cite{xie2019visual}.
+To validate the generalization, we also apply DVP to a recent LLM called LLaMA \cite{touvron2023llama} on ScienceQA \cite{lu2022learn}.
 The experimental results show that compared with the common visual prompting, DVP can save up to 80\% computation while improving the performance significantly, \emph{e.g.} +1.21\% on VQA2.0 for BERT and +2.19\% on GQA for T5.
-When combing with Adapter \cite{sung2022vl}, DVP can well maintain the overall performance of PLMs on these benchmarks, and it only needs to update about 5.0\%-6.0\% parameters of the model for the VL adaptions.
-The performance gap between DVP and advanced VLP models \cite{dou2022empirical,shen2021much} is still obvious, but our results have been competitive against some early VLP approaches, \emph{e.g.} ViLBERT \cite{lu2019vilbert}, VisualBERT \cite{li1908visualbert} and ViLT \cite{kim2021vilt}.
-In addition to pre-training costs, DVP also exhibits much better efficiency than VLP models, \emph{e.g.} 4.0G FLOPs of BERT with DVP \emph{v.s.} 956.4G FLOPs of OSCAR \cite{li2020oscar}.
+When combined with Adapter \cite{sung2022vl}, DVP can well maintain the overall performance of PLMs on these benchmarks, and it only needs to update about 5.0\%-6.0\% parameters of the model for VL adaptions.
+In addition to pre-training costs, DVP also exhibits much better efficiency than VLP models, \emph{e.g.} 4.0G FLOPs of BERT-DVP \emph{v.s.} 956.4G FLOPs of OSCAR \cite{li2020oscar}.
 Meanwhile, when combined with Adapter, the updated parameters are only about 5.1\% of OSCAR.
 These results well confirm our motivation about DVP.

-To summarize, the contributions of this paper are three-fold: \begin{itemize} \item We propose to directly adapt PLMs as a stand-alone model to VL tasks via inserting visual prompt tokens, which can avoid the building of heavy fusion networks and make use of the context reasoning ability of PLMs. \item We propose a novel transfer learning method called \emph{\textbf{D}ynamic \textbf{V}isual \textbf{P}rompting} (DVP) for efficient PLM adaption, which includes a cross-attention module to obtain compact visual tokens and a $k$-armed bandit based search algorithm for automatic prompt placement. \item DVP can reduce the computation of common visual prompting methods by up to 80\% while achieving better performance on multiple benchmarks.
+Overall, the contributions of this paper are three-fold: \begin{itemize} \item We propose to directly adapt PLMs as a stand-alone model to VL tasks via inserting visual prompt tokens, which can avoid the building of heavy fusion networks and make use of the context reasoning ability of PLMs. \item We propose a novel transfer learning method called \emph{\textbf{D}ynamic \textbf{V}isual \textbf{P}rompting} (DVP) for efficient PLM adaption, which includes a cross-attention module to obtain compact visual tokens and a $k$-armed bandit based search algorithm for automatic prompt placement. \item DVP can reduce the computation of common visual prompting methods by up to 80\% while achieving better performance on multiple benchmarks.
 Compared with VLP models, DVP can also help PLMs obtain competitive performance on VL tasks while saving the parameters and training overhead substantially. \end{itemize}